Universal Vision-Language Dense Retrieval: Learning A Unified Representation Space for Multi-Modal Retrieval: Multi-Modal Retrieval Task

-In this section, we formulate the universal multi-modality retrieval task and discuss its differences from two related tasks, single modality retrieval, and cross-modality retrieval.
+As shown in Figure~\ref{fig:model}, we compare different retrieval tasks and tell apart the differences between multi-modal retrieval and other two tasks, single modality retrieval and cross modality retrieval.

-\textbf{Single Modality Retrieval.} Single modality retrieval targets at searching related sources in a single modality space.
-Text passage retrieval~\citep{xiong2020approximate} is a typical single-modality retrieval task, which searches candidates from the passage collection $\mathcal{P} = \{P_1, ..., P_n\}$, according to the user query $q$.
+\textbf{Single Modality Retrieval.} Single modality retrieval focuses on conducting relevance searching in one modality space, which includes text-text retrieval and image-image retrieval.
+Text-text retrieval~\citep{bajaj2016ms} aims to search relevant candidates from the text collection $\mathcal{T} = \{T_1, ..., T_n\}$ to answer a query $q$.
+And image-image retrieval~\citep{i2i2021} focuses more on returning similar images from the image collection $\mathcal{I} = \{I_1, ..., I_m\}$ for the given image $I_j$.

-\textbf{Cross Modality Retrieval.} The cross-modality retrieval task contains two evaluation directions, including text-image retrieval and image-text retrieval.
-Given a text passage $P_i$ or an image $I_j$, these tasks require retrieval models to search candidates from a different modality collection of images $\mathcal{I} = \{I_1, ..., I_m\}$ or text passages $\mathcal{P}=\{P_1, ..., P_n\}$, which describe the same facts with $P_i$ or $I_j$, respectively.
+\textbf{Cross Modality Retrieval.} The cross modality retrieval, e.g. MSCOCO~\citep{chen2015microsoft} and Flickr30K~\citep{young2014image}, contains two subtasks: text-image retrieval and image-text retrieval.
+Given an image caption $T_i$ or an image $I_j$, these tasks require retrieval models to conduct cross-modality matching between images and captions, aiming to search candidates from images $\mathcal{I} = \{I_1, ..., I_m\}$ or image captions $\mathcal{T}=\{T_1, ..., T_n\}$, respectively.
+Such cross-modality interactions are built to align semantics between captions and images, which is distinct from the search relevance.